wishmouse/code_demo/README.md

 ## Release 2: Browserified client-side JavaScript.

 1. Create a `src/` folder in root (another common name is `lib/`).
-1. Now write the same client-side javascript in Release 1 with node-style requires (install and require JQuery locallly).
+1. Now write the same client-side javascript in Release 1 with node-style requires (install and require your request library of choice - superagent, xhr, jquery).
 Place it in `src/index.js`.
 1. Use browserify to transform it into `client/bundle.js` and adjust your script tags (delete the jquery cdn script tag).

 ## Release 3: Add a JSON API to your server